omgnetwork/elixir-omg/docs/api_specs/status_events_specs.md

 }
 ```

 An in-flight exit has been started and can be piggybacked.
 If all inputs are owned by the same address, then `available_inputs` will not be present.
 This event is reported only for in-flight exits from transactions that have not been included in a block.
+If input or output of exiting transaction is piggybacked it does not show up as available for piggybacking.
+When in-flight exit is finalized, transaction's inputs and outputs are not available for piggybacking.

 Event details: